 Be sure to comment below with your thoughts on this article and any other happenings in fantasy football.
 Also, e-mail [email protected] with fantasy questions or ideas for articles!
 You’re guaranteed to get your question answered!

-Tags: AJ Green Brandon Marshall Calvin Johnson Calvin Johnson Jr Dallas Clark Dennis Pitta Dwayne Bowe Fantasy Fix Fantasy Football Featured Jacoby Jones Julio Jones Marlon Brown Mike Wallace Popular Roddy White Steve Smith Torrey Smith Wes Welker
+Tags: AJ Green Brandon Marshall Calvin Johnson Calvin Johnson Jr Dallas Clark Dennis Pitta Dwayne Bowe Fantasy Fix Fantasy Football Jacoby Jones Julio Jones Marlon Brown Mike Wallace Roddy White Steve Smith Torrey Smith Wes Welker